-At the close of business on the Youbet record date, directors and executive officers of Youbet and their affiliates owned and were entitled to vote approximately [-] shares of Youbet common stock, collectively representing [-]% of the shares of Youbet common stock outstanding on that date.
+At the close of business on the Youbet record date, directors and executive officers of Youbet and their affiliates owned and were entitled to vote approximately 237,000 shares of Youbet common stock, collectively representing less than one percent of the shares of Youbet common stock outstanding on that date.
 The directors of Youbet entered into voting agreements pursuant to which they have agreed to vote their shares of Youbet in support of the proposals to be considered at the Youbet special meeting.

-Interests of Youbet's Directors and Executive Officers in the Merger (see page 97)
+Interests of Youbet's Directors and Executive Officers in the Merger (see page 99)

 Youbet's executive officers and directors have interests in the merger that are different from, or in addition to, your interests.
 All optionholders, including the directors and officers of Youbet that are optionholders, will be entitled to acceleration of vesting of all of their stock options immediately prior to the closing of the merger.
-In addition, pursuant to her employment offer letter, Susan Bracey, Youbet's Chief Financial Officer, is entitled to receive a bonus in connection with the merger at the discretion of Youbet's Compensation Committee.
+In addition, pursuant to a retention plan adopted by the Youbet board of directors effective February 17, 2009, which we refer to as the Youbet retention plan, certain Youbet employees, including its executive officers, who remain actively employed with Youbet through and following the consummation of the merger, will be entitled to receive retention payments subject to certain conditions.